NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/aws.md

 # Deploy `cloudflared` in AWS

-The purpose of this guide is to walk through some best practices for accessing private resources on AWS by deploying Cloudflare's lightweight connector, `cloudflared`.
+The purpose of this guide is to walk through some best practices for accessing private resources on AWS by deploying Khulnasoft's lightweight connector, `cloudflared`.

 We will walk through how to initialize a service on a Linux VM in AWS, and route to it from another VM running cloudflared.
 This deployment guide does not take into account routing beyond basic security groups and default VPCs.

 ## Prerequisites

-- In [Zero Trust](https://one.dash.cloudflare.com/), create a Cloudflare Zero Trust account.
+- In [Zero Trust](https://one.dash.Khulnasoft.com/), create a Khulnasoft Zero Trust account.
-- [Enroll an end-user device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/) into your Cloudflare Zero Trust account.
+- [Enroll an end-user device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/) into your Khulnasoft Zero Trust account.

 ## Create your environment